I Want To...

 - Galactosemia, hereditary fructose intolerance, glycogen storage diseases

 - Amino acid disorders

-- Phenylketonuria, tyrosinemia, homocystinuria, maple syrup urine disease
+- Phenylketonuria (including metabolic management of PKU prior to and during pregnancy), tyrosinemia, homocystinuria, maple syrup urine disease

 - Fatty acid oxidation defects